 Figure~\ref{fig:method} shows the workflow of solving the densities via the proposed Diner model.
 In this section, we introduce the main technical contributions of our Diner in detail.

-\subsubsection{MLP-based Parameterization}
+\subsubsection{\textbf{MLP-based Parameterization}}

-Without loss of generality, we present here our Diner model based on a 2D CT acquisition system for simplicity.
-However, the proposed approach can be easily extended to more advanced CT protocols (\eg 3D cone-beam and helical CT) through a flexible geometry implementation.
+Without loss of generality, we introduce Diner model based on 2D CT acquisition systems for simplicity here.
+However, the proposed technique can be easily extended to more advanced CT protocols (\eg 3D cone-beam and helical CT) through a flexible geometry implementation.
 Given a 2D CT acquisition system, we represent the density map to be reconstructed as a function of spatial coordinates, defined by

 where $\mathbf{x}$ is any spatial coordinate and $\sigma$ is the density of the object at the position $\mathbf{x}$.
 However, solving the analytical expression of the implicit function $f$ is intractable.
 Inspired by the recent advancements of the INR framework~\cite{sitzmann2020implicit, mildenhall2021nerf, tancik2020fourier, muller2022instant} for recovering signals, we employ an MLP network $g_\phi$ that takes a single coordinate $\mathbf{x}$ and outputs the corresponding density $\sigma$ to approximate the function (\ie $f\approx g_\phi$).
 Technically, we optimize the trainable weights $\phi$ of the MLP network.
 Once the optimization is completed, the desired density map is parameterized into the weights $\phi$.
 Taking advantage of the MLP network's powerful fitting capability and learning bias for low-frequency signals~\cite{rahaman2019spectral,xu2019frequency}, such MLP-based parameterization can yield high-quality reconstructions in line with natural image manifolds.